The Zeitgeist goddess awakened from her winter slumber to ride the March winds of history. After all, it's women's history month.

 The "Year of the Woman" in 1992 was fueled by female ire at the Clarence Thomas Supreme Court confirmation hearings.
 It's worth charting social progress since.
 Then there were two women senators, a visual that shocked the nation during the roll call vote.
 His nomination passed 52-48 against a troubled sea of ties.
 In government, it makes a difference to be in the room.

 As the Zeit-goddess noted on her Capitol fly-by, four states have two women senators: California, Maine, Washington and New Hampshire.
 Twelve of the current 17 women are Democrats; five are Republicans.
 That's progress since 1992 — and certainly since 1922, when the first woman senator, Rebecca Felton of Georgia, served for one day.
+For decades, the Senate was called "The Plantation" for its predominance of white Southern men ("bulls") lording over key committees.
+It was a nice place to grow old.

 All sides say the polarized climate in the Senate chamber today is no picnic.
 The political "war on women" — and girls — is being waged right under democracy's dome.